 Website Design Enhancements

 When the dust settles on your crawl site, which usually takes 3 – 6 months, you may need to revisit your website designs.
-This is fairly normal because you may have identified parts of your website that need improvement, such as adding more call-to-actions, swapping out images for more compelling ones, and rethinking the site layout to present your services and brand more appealingly.
+This is fairly normal because you may have identified parts of your website that need improvement, such as adding more call-to-actions, replacing images with more compelling ones, and rethinking the site layout to present your services and brand more effectively.
 We’ve been in those shoes a month after launching our website!

 You may also find that your analytics indicate your customers aren’t engaging with certain parts of your website or are spending more time on other parts.
-Along with content updates, design updates are another tool to address issues with your website.
+Along with content updates, design updates are another tool for addressing issues on your website.

 Improve Traffic Experience

 As your traffic increases, you’ll need to consider how to scale with it.
-Too much traffic will eventually lead to performance issues with your website.
+Excessive traffic can eventually lead to performance issues on your website.
 To combat this, implement a Content Delivery Network (CDN) and caching policies for your website.
-Doing both will: 1) reduce the load on your server from traffic by offloading it to the CDN and cache and 2) prevent DDoS attacks, which can take down your site in seconds.
+Doing both will: 1) reduce the load on your server from traffic by offloading it to the CDN and cache, and 2) prevent DDoS attacks, which can take down your site in seconds.

 The Bottom Line / TLDR

 Going from a crawl to a walk phase for your website is essential for enhancing your online presence and customer engagement.
-Focus on creating more profound, relevant content, optimizing your SEO strategy, and utilizing paid media like Google Ads to source leads effectively.
+Focus on creating more relevant, in-depth content, optimizing your SEO strategy, and using paid media such as Google Ads to generate leads effectively.
 Regularly review and refine your website design based on analytics to ensure a positive user experience.
 As traffic increases, implement measures to enhance performance and protect against spam.
-By completing the above, your walk website is good to go, and you’re ready for your run website.
+By completing the above, you’re now ready to proceed to the run website phase of CWR web design.

 Connect with Uplancer today to learn more about CWR.
 We can help build your crawl website or start the walk and run phase of your current website.